davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Distributed Databases

+TODO I tried to get into transaction commit here and it got out of hand fast.
+See if we can't keep to the original example and have the 'conflict' be conflicting primary key inserts on the same account username.
+The tricky part of that is justifying why a consensus algorithm is necessary without getting into the weeds.
+Perhaps it's good enough to invoke the need to replicate and show replicas can disagree.

+---

-Reddit has a lot of user accounts; most likely, even the account information alone for the service is too much data and too much load for any one server to handle; so, probably, this database is distributed across multiple servers, each of which stores a piece of the database.
-What database is Reddit using?
+Reddit has a lot of user accounts!
+Most likely, even the account information alone is too much data and too much load for any one server to handle; so the database for accounts is likely distributed across multiple servers, each of which stores a piece of the database.
+Which database is Reddit using for accounts?
 Who knows!
-But all distributed databases have one problem in common: how do one update that affects data on multiple servers?
+But all distributed databases have one problem in common: how do you do one update that affects data on multiple servers?
+This is called the **transaction commit** problem, and it was one of the reasons people got so interested in consensus algorithms back in the pre-Internet days.

+Say we have two servers, each of which stores a piece of a database, and we want to do a single update that spans both servers:

+[ diagram ]

+Each server validates its piece of the update before applying it; what if one server decides the update is invalid, but the other accepts it as valid?

+[ diagram ]

+Leaving an update half-applied like this can be disastrous!
+Instead, we want a protocol that safely applies an update only if it is valid on both servers.
+The classic **two-phase commit** (**2PC**) protocol accomplishes this.
+The idea is to do an update in two phases.
+In the first phae, you contact each server and ask it to validate the update you want to do, but not actually apply it yet.
+Each server holds some kind of lock, so that once it told you the update was valid, it rejects any concurrent change that would make your update invalid:

+[ diagram ]

+In phase two, you either **commit** the update if all servers reported the update was valid, or you **roll back** the update (cancel it) if any server reported the update was not valid.

+But there's a problem; what if you crash after phase 1, but before you do phase 2?
+Now a bunch of servers are just sitting there, waiting for you to start phase 2, but since you crashed, phase two will never start:

+[ diagram ]

+If you disappear, the servers will now need to decide among themselves whether to commit or roll back the transaction.
+This decision is an example of a consensus problem: the servers don't care whether a valid update is committed or rolled back, but they do care

+TODO this isn't compelling unless you mention the possibility that the coordinator committed on some nodes but not all, but this explanation is already long as it is.
+Maybe we should shift strategies.
+Abandon transaction commit for this section, and instead keep to the